Old fashioned Recipe, Boston Cream Pie has a Vanilla Custard Filling, and is topped with homemade Hot Fudge Sauce. Serve hot or cold.

-I first tasted this luscious dessert in 1953 in a restaurant a few doors from the notorious F.W.
+I first tasted this luscious dessert in 1953 in a restaurant a few doors from F.W.
 Woolworth's dime store, in Greensboro, North Carolina.

 Mix and microwave per instructions Coconut Cream Pie except this usually needs only 5 minutes to cook because it is a pudding instead of a pie.